 - Minimize pinch points – is your front walk narrow?
 Try distributing candy from your driveway, front yard, or garage

-- Set In & Out lanes for trick or treaters.
+- Set In & Out lanes for trick or treaters if you have narrow areas.
 I’m planning to do it with chalk

 Tips to be a Safer Trick or Treater